joakim/calendar/FAQ.md

 An intercalary quarter day is considered the _zeroth_ day of its quarter, distinguishing it from the ordinary calendar days.
 These _zero-days_, representing the equinoxes and solstices, may be incorporated into traditions and festivals that take place around these astronomical events, having been of great importance to humans since ancient times.

 Note that the actual instant of an equinox or solstice does not necessarily occur on a _zero-day_, as the [astronomical seasons](https://en.wikipedia.org/wiki/Season#Astronomical) are of uneven length.
-They also gradually change over time, making adherence to the actual astronomical seasons impossible for a well-balanced perennial calendar.
+They also gradually change over time, making strict adherence to the actual astronomical seasons [impossible](https://individual.utoronto.ca/kalendis/seasons.htm#eccent) for a balanced perennial calendar.
+The _zero-days_ are only off by a few days at most.

 ### Why place the extra day(s) at the end of the year?